FAQ

 Where are you located?

-Chief Counseling also provides services online to Nevada and Washington with a platform called Simple Practice.
-I chose it because it’s so easy to use and minimizes the familiar frustrations of other online platforms.
+Chief Counseling provides online services to Idaho, Nevada, and Washington via the Zoom and Alma platforms.
+I chose these because they’re so easy to use and minimize the familiar frustrations of other online platforms.

 Is virtual therapy as good as in-office therapy?